 An airplane crashes into the World Trade Center, the heartbreaking start of an unprecedented national disaster.

 The Pentagon is attacked.
-One entire wedge of the world’s largest office building is effectively destroyed by the planes impact and ensuing fire.
+One entire edge of the world’s largest office building is effectively destroyed by the planes impact and ensuing fire.

 The phone rings at ServiceMaster, Springfield, Virginia.
 It’s the Pentagon.
 Would ServiceMaster be able to clean the five million square feet of office space covered with soot, smoke and water damage – with security considerations requiring that the work be done by full-time employees who were documented U.S. citizens, not temporary workers?
 The immediate answer?
 “Yes!”